yuukiiwa/new_BCanalyzer/README.md

 #the argument -l is optional, and the default is CAATTC
 #the argument -n is optional, and the default value is 2
 ```
+- 01/16/20: checking the duplicity of unique index of each fastq read.
 - 12/30/19: back from Europe!
 Annotating the code!
 Adding in the batch processing function!